TheNachi/RickAndMortyCharacters/README.md

 The test results will appear in the Test navigator and the Console in Xcode.

-### Test Coverage

-The tests cover various scenarios including:
-- Character list loading and filtering
-- Character details view model
-- API integration
-- Basic UI interactions and navigation

-To view test coverage:
-1. Run the tests as described above
-2. Go to the Report Navigator (Command + 9)
-3. Select the latest test run
-4. Click on the Coverage tab to see detailed coverage information

 ## Assumptions and Decisions

 1. **Color Coding**: The application uses color coding to represent the status of each character.
 Green indicates "Alive", red indicates "Dead", and gray is used for "Unknown" status.